nicocvn/cppreg/API.md

 to clear the `Frequency` register and then write `0x10` to it.

-As the last example suggests, any `Field`-based type must defines its access policy (the last template parameter).
+As the last example suggests, any `Field`-based type must define its access policy (the last template parameter).
 Depending on the access policy various static methods are available (or not) to perform read and write operations.

 ### Access policy ###
 The last template parameter of a `Field`-based type describes the access policy of the field.
 Three access policies are available: